The Italian Allegro that, it seemed, no one wanted…

 Short and not-so sweet

-And if you’re wondering why this most Italian of Allegros didn’t keep the Italianate sounding name, it comes down to meaning.
-In Italian, the word ‘allegro’ can mean cheerful or bright as in music, but it can also mean merry or drunk…
+Oh, and if you’re wondering why this most Italian of Allegros didn’t keep the Italianate-sounding name, it comes down to meaning – in Italian, the word ‘allegro’ can mean cheerful or bright as in music, but it can also mean merry or drunk…